-At Good Energy, we match 100% of the electricity our customers use over a year with power we either generate at our renewable energy farms or buy from over 1900 independent renewable generators.
+At Good Energy, we match 100% of the electricity our customers use over a year with power we buy from over 1700 independent renewable generators.
 We buy renewable certificates together with the power they relate to for a fair price, which creates a supportive environment that encourages more independent generators to enter the market.

 The way in which we source power has been recognised as being genuinely green.
 For example, Which? placed us top of their table of eco energy providers, and all our energy tariffs are Uswitch Gold accredited